ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 .. warning::

-    After enabling multi-version documentation, only new releases will be automatically added to the ``versions.json`` file. **To show old releases, multi-version documentation needs to be enabled in old release branches.**
+    After enabling multi-version documentation, only new releases are automatically added to the ``versions.json`` file. **To show old releases, multi-version documentation needs to be enabled in old release branches.**